nwngare/weather-app/README.md

 # weather-app
-Simple web application displaying the current weather for a user's current location or their location of choice
+Simple web application displaying the current weather for a user's location or their location of choice